alyssapanetta/cognitive-ease/README.md

 ### Q&A and Live Chat

 - 2021.12.31 JS-Detection Device-Viewport, MarcusMorba
 https://codepen.io/epo-mm/pen/OJxxzEv

 [ Conversation: https://twitter.com/a11y_mmo/status/1613598591917883408 ]

+Note: Please be aware, that Apple devices may display different default device pixel ratios than windows, due to the retina displays.